gilascale/gila/README.md

 ### Bugs

 - args & return values are broken, say we pass a variable as the arg, the result is overriding the arg
+  - i think to fix this, we can find a slot for the return value aswel in the arg registers???
 - we are loading DLLs twice
 - cant call returned functions i.e. some_fn()()
 - the prelude is being added into the dumped bytecode file as its the same line